Cagney & Lacey: Cancellation and return

 The series continued to air Monday nights at 10:00 p.m.
 EST/9:00 p.m.
 CST until the middle of the 1987–88 season, holding its own against ABC's Monday Night Football and NBC Monday Night at the Movies.
 Midway through its seventh season, Cagney & Lacey was moved to Tuesdays at 10:00 p.m.
 EST/9:00 p.m.
 CST, where it began to compete against Thirtysomething (ABC) and Crime Story (NBC).
 Cagney & Lacey lost viewers to the first-year critical success of thirtysomething, which, despite being the time slot winner, only ranked No. 45 overall.
 CBS' reason for relocating Cagney & Lacey was because it was believed that its Monday slot would further build an audience for Wiseguy, another new critical hit of the season that had average ratings at best.
 By the end of the season, Cagney & Lacey was left at 53rd place, and the 20-point drop from the previous season was enough for CBS to have doubts about renewing the show.
 With the final episode of the seventh season ending on a cliffhanger, CBS was considering bringing the show back, but when May 1988 upfronts were released, Cagney & Lacey's cancellation was confirmed.
 For the summer of 1988, the series moved one last time, not back to its familiar Monday time slot, but to Thursdays at 10 pm EST/9 CST.
 The series garnered considerable popularity internationally.
 It was originally shown in the UK on BBC1, where it regularly made the top 10.

 Theme music

-The first-season main titles are accompanied by the theme song "Ain't That the Way" by Michael Stull, sung by Marie Cain, and shows the two lead characters being promoted to plainclothes detectives and later disguised as prostitutes.
+The main titles for the first season are accompanied by the theme song "Ain't That the Way" by Michael Stull, sung by Marie Cain, and shows the two lead characters being promoted to plainclothes detectives and later disguised as prostitutes.
 This was replaced the following season by an instrumental theme composed by Bill Conti set to a collage of action and comical scenes featuring the characters from the series.